sdipis/portfolio_site/README.md

 - make a function to click forwards and backwards while in the lightbox to navigate through each item in gallery.

 - the transfer bewteeen html to php (click on i when viewing an item in the lightbox) is kind of ghetto.
 To give the illusion of a one page website, opening the link from the lightbox uses target="_blank" to open the link in a new tab.
 Using the <- back button on the details page runs a small script that uses javascript the close the tab (returning user to exactly where they were on index page before clicking) I'd like to change this by loading all of that extra information right in the lightbox on the main page, instead of it just being a full screen view of the item clicked on.

+# Problem solving

+## Scrolling

+### Initial implementation

+I really liked the way my media grid looked and I had thrown in as much as I could to create a compelling viewing experience.
+Then I thought it'd be cool to have an auto scrolling feature, so you can just click play and take everything in.

+It wasn't easy to get it working initially.
+There were many hours spent between chatGPT, google searches, and trying to *massage* the code into my current vue app.
+I eventually got it working, and had a pretty good understanding of how it works by then.

+### Problem - page links
+Because my site is a single page app, the pages are loaded in the header at top.
+If a user clicked on a link, while the autoscrolling was happening, they had to climb back to top the read what was on the page.

+#### Fix
+I made it so the page automatically scrolls to top, and pauses the autoscroll if a user clicks on any of the links in the menu.

+### Problem - no controls

+Once the auto scrolling feature was implemented, it just automatically started as you loaded the page.
+The user could still scroll manually, but they were constantly fighting the slow scroll to the bottom.

+#### Fix A

+I added a window check so when the user scrolled to the bottom of the page, the auto scroll turned off.
+And it was manual scrolling from there.
+The window check wasn't working, and I quickly got it working by changing the window being 0px from bottom, to 3px from bottom.

+#### Fix B

+Added a toggle switch in the menu.
+So the user can turn it on, or off.
+It is set to off by default.
+This switch controlled a flag called scrollingPaused, and when true, page scrolled.
+When false, page didn't scroll.

+### Problem: Doesn't pause

+The next problem was that if the user saw something they found interesting while on their scrolling journey, they would (assumedly) click on it, opening the lighbox.
+The lightbox covers the entire screen.
+But the scrolling continued behind the scenes, so when they closed the lightbox, they had missed a bunch of the media grid offerings.

+#### Fix

+Added a method into the lightbox function, so when user opens lightbox: a flag called scrollingPaused gets set to true.
+This obviously pauses the scrolling.

+Then I added a method so when the user closes the lightbox, the scrolling continued.

+### Problem B
+If a user was manually scrolling (with autoscroll turned off) and they opened, then closed the lightbox, scrolling would start.

+#### Fix
+I added a second flag called autoScrollEnabled.
+This was toggled by a button in the menu.
+So opening and closing the lightbox would only toggle scrollingPaused if this property was set to true.

+### Problem - responsive
+Auto scrolling is glitchy on mobile.
+I didn't like it.

+#### Fix
+Added a screen width check on created() so when a user loads in, if their screen is 768px or less, the auto scrolling functionality is set to off, and the toggle switch is hidden.